toliaqat/xenon-wiki/service-implementation-guidelines.md

 ### Opt-in Indexing per field

 Indexing cost goes up linearly with the number of services and fields per service document.
-If you only need to store some fields, but do not require indexing (you will not be querying over them), mark the field with IndexingOption.STORE_ONLY.
-Also, if the field is not used for determining equality, mark it IndexingOption.IGNORE_FROM_SIGNATURE
+If you only need to store some fields, but do not require indexing (you will not be querying over them), mark the field with PropertyIndexingOption.STORE_ONLY.
+Also, if the field is not used for determining equality, mark it PropertyIndexingOption.EXCLUDE_FROM_SIGNATURE.

 ## CPU

 ### Request / Response Payloads

 Avoid setting a large response body in a service handlers.
-If a service handles PATCH for example, and you dont need to return the entire state to the client, set the operation body to null, or to a minimal request PODO, then complete the operation.
+If a service handles PATCH for example, and you don't need to return the entire state to the client, set the operation body to null, or to a minimal request PODO, then complete the operation.
 This can increase the per service I/O throughput by 2x, since the runtime avoids the cloning and serialization cost, in addition to the network overhead.

 ### Periodic maintenance